 The general business process under this system is as follows:

-- 1. Employee enters and submits hours worked in the FWS time sheet and submits to the agency supervisor. - 2.
-Supervisor reviews and approves reported time and returns the time sheet to the FWS Coordinator. - 3.
-Approved time is entered to payroll system (TLAB) by the FWS Coordinator and paid to the student on the next payday.
+- 1 Employee enters and submits hours worked. - 2 Supervisor reviews and approves reported time in HCM/Payroll system. - 3 Approved time is relayed to payroll in TLAB and paid the next payday.